Leung Jan

-Leung Jan (born Leung Tak-wing; 1821–1901) was a Chinese martial artist and Wing Chun practitioner from Heshan, Guangdong.
+Leung Jan (born Leung Tak-wing; 1826–1901) was a Chinese martial artist and Wing Chun practitioner from Heshan, Guangdong.
 He was known in Foshan as Mr. Jan of Foshan and King of Wing Chun Kuen.

 Leung Jan is one of the earliest well-documented practitioners of Wing Chun, which was mainly passed down verbally from teacher to student prior to Leung Jan.

 Background

-Born Leung Tak-wing in 1826 in Heshan, Guangdong, he had a elder brother, Leung Tak-nam, who would later become a successful businessman.
-His father later moved to Kuai Zi, Foshan and Leung helped ran a traditional Chinese medicine Dit Da clinic there.
+Leung Jan was born Leung Tak-wing in 1826 in Heshan, Guangdong.
+He had an elder brother, Leung Tak-nam, who would later become a successful businessman.
+His father later moved to Kuai Zi, Foshan and there Leung helped run a traditional Chinese medicine Dit Da clinic.
 At the age of 18, he was trained by Leung Yee-tai in Southern Shaolin skills.
-Yee-tai later introduced Jan to his partner Wong Wah-bo.
-Wong was also a Gulao (古勞) resident like Jan, and he taught Jan the whole Wing Chun skill set.
+Yee-tai later introduced Jan to his partner Wong Wah-bo, who was also a Gulao (古勞) resident like Jan.
+Wong taught Jan the entire Wing Chun skill set.

 From 1870 onwards, under the nickname Leung Jan, he succeed his father medical business and work within the Wing Sang Tong (榮生堂), also known as Jan Sang Tong, in Foshan and would occasionally take in students to train them in Wing Chun privately.
 His name eventually became well known due to his wins in competitive bouts and he was respected by other martial artists.
 He was called Mr. Jan of Foshan (佛山贊先生).
 He later became a government official and was known as King of Wing Chun Kuen (詠春拳王).
 His training and medical hall was looked after by his student Lee Wah (李華), nicknamed Woodman Wah (木人華).